How To Choose The Best Personal Injury Lawyer To Help You Claim Compensation

 What is the an accredited personal injury solicitor?

 A specialist personal injury lawyer who is experienced should be accredited by the Law Society.

 In England & Wales – there exist various accreditation schemes for solicitors who can prove that they are specialists in an area of law with a high level of expertise.

 To be accredited a lawyer must be a solicitor with at least three years experience as a personal injury specialist with a high level of expertise.

 Often lawyers with many years experience are not accepted on the personal injury panel, because they are unable to prove their expertise is sufficiently high.

 Are there any other Law Society accreditation schemes relevant to personal injury?

 For example – the Law Society considers clinical / medical negligence to be a type of personal injury requiring specialist expertise so another a clinical negligence accreditation scheme also exists.

 What is an insurance company panel solicitor?

-You may have an insurance policy which pays for your legal costs in making claim and if so the insurance company will ask you to use one of their panel solicitors.
+You may have an insurance policy which pays for your legal costs in making claim and if so the insurance company will typically ask you to use one of their panel solicitors.